The Effectiveness of Supervised Machine Learning Algorithms in Predicting Software Refactoring: Research Methodology

 \section{Research Methodology}

-The \textit{goal} of this paper is to \textbf{evaluate the feasibility of using supervised machine learning approaches to identify refactoring opportunities}.
+The goal of this paper is to \textbf{evaluate the feasibility of using supervised ML algorithms to identify refactoring opportunities}.
 To this end, we framed our research around the following research questions (RQs):

 \textbf{RQ$_1$: \rqone} In practice, some prediction algorithms perform better than others, depending on the task.
-In this RQ, we explore how accurate different supervised machine learning algorithms (i.e., SVM, Naive Bayes, Decision Trees, Random Forest, and Neural networks) are in predicting refactoring opportunities at different levels (i.e., refactorings at class, method, and variable-levels), using the Logistic Regression as a baseline for comparison.
+In this RQ, we explore how accurate different supervised ML algorithms (i.e., Support Vector Machines, Naive Bayes, Decision Trees, Random Forest, and Neural networks) are in predicting refactoring opportunities at different levels (i.e., refactorings at class, method, and variable-levels), using Logistic Regression as a baseline for comparison.

-\textbf{RQ$_2$: \rqtwo} Features play a pivotal role in the quality of the obtained models.
+\textbf{RQ$_2$: \rqtwo} Features (i.e., a numeric representation of a measurable property that is used to represent a ML problem to the model) play a pivotal role in the quality of the obtained models.
 In RQ$_1$, we build the models using all the features we had available (for a method-level refactoring, for example, we use 58 different features).
 In this RQ, we explore which features are considered the most relevant by the models.
 Such knowledge is essential because, in practice, models should be as simple as and require as little data as possible.

-\textbf{RQ$_3$: \rqthree} Understanding whether refactoring prediction models should be trained specifically for a context or whether a generic refactoring prediction model is accurate enough in different contexts can significantly reduce the cost of applying these models in practice.
-We set out to study whether prediction models, devised in one context (e.g., the Apache ecosystem), are able to generalize to different contexts (e.g., F-Droid ecosystem).
+\textbf{RQ$_3$: \rqthree} Understanding whether refactoring prediction models should be trained specifically for a given context or whether it generalizes enough to different contexts can significantly reduce the cost of applying and re-training these models in practice.
+We set out to study whether prediction models, devised in one type of software systems (e.g., libraries and frameworks from the Apache ecosystem), are able to generalize to different types of software systems (e.g., mobile apps in the F-Droid ecosystem).
 We investigate the accuracy of predictive models against independent datasets (i.e., out-of-sample accuracy).